leondotle/stardust/README.md

-Our WRO team's project code for the WRO contest 2020-2021.
-The commented parts are either in ''' or #.
-Feel free to use this code (as long as its not for the contest), and the commented out parts are mostly useless.
+This is a repository for our WRO team's project code, specifically for the 2021 WRO competition.
+The commented parts are either in **'''** or **#**.
+Feel free to use this code (as long as its not for the contest).